seanware/terraform-beginner-bootcamp-2023/README.md

 The terraform random provider was implemeted to determine if the basic commands were completely functional.
 The link to the provier documentation is located here: [Random provider](https://registry.terraform.io/providers/hashicorp/random/latest/docs)

 The terraform.lock.hcl file should be included in the repository as it is unique to each terraform plan.
 [Terraform lock file](https://developer.hashicorp.com/terraform/language/files/dependency-lock#lock-file-location)

+## Tested Terraform with AWS

+The aws provider was installed from the terraform resgistry [AWS provider link](https://registry.terraform.io/providers/hashicorp/aws/latest/docs) with the provider a S3 bucket was created and destroyed using terraform plan, apply and destory.
+The link the the aws S3 resoure documentation is here: [S3 resource](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/s3_bucket)